PhilterPaper/Perl-SVG-Reader/CONTRIBUTING.md

 in!

-You can contribute to the discussion by posting bug reports, feature requests, observations, etc. to the GitHub issues area, https://github.com/ PhilterPaper/Perl-SVG-Reader/issues?q=is%3Aissue+sort%3Aupdated-desc (please tag new threads accordingly, using ["Labels"]).
+You can contribute to the discussion by posting bug reports, feature requests, observations, etc. to the [GitHub issues area](https://github.com/PhilterPaper/Perl-SVG-Reader/issues?q=is%3Aissue+sort%3Aupdated-desc "issues")
+(please tag new threads accordingly, using ["Labels"], if possible).

 Please also read INFO/RoadMap to get an idea of where we would like for SVG::Reader to be heading, and may give you an idea of where you could